tgdwyer/tgdwyer.github.io/_chapters/frpanimated.md

 const ranks$ = from(observables)
 ```

-Using the webtool, we can visualize each of these streams.
+Using the webtooal, we can visualize each of these streams.

 ![Rank Observable Visualized](/assets/images/chapterImages/frpanimated/rank.gif)
 ![Suit Observable Visualized](/assets/images/chapterImages/frpanimated/suit.gif)